From spring cherry blossom to winter skiing, there's no bad time to visit Japan. atthle/Shutterstock

 June and July are the best months for hiking in the Japanese Alps, and nature enthusiasts flock to the great outdoors.
 Mountain escapes are perfect for adventurous travelers looking to escape the cities as the summer heat brews.

-Taking a yakatabune (riverboat) tour during the 300-year-old Sumidagawa Fireworks Festival in Tokyo is strongly recommended; it's well worth the high price tag to avoid the gargantuan crowds (which can reach up to one million people).
+Taking a yakatabune (riverboat) tour during the 300-year-old Sumidagawa Fireworks Festival in Tokyo in July is highly recommended.
+It's well worth the high price tag to avoid the gargantuan crowds (which can reach up to one million people).

 It gets very hot and humid as July draws to a close; savvy travelers head to cooler Hokkaidō or the Japanese Alps or hit the slopes of Mt Fuji, which opens to hikers in the middle of the month.